-All contractors and agency staff will be provided with a copy of the Millfield Safeguard and Child Protection Policy, as well as the appropriate Code of Conduct.
 The School obtains written confirmation from contractors, supply agencies or third-party organisations that agency staff or other individuals who may work in the school have been appropriately checked and are suitable to work with children.

-This written confirmation will confirm whether a DBS certificate has been obtained by either the employment business or another such business.
 Where a contractor, supply agency or third-party organisation is unable to supply written confirmation of the appropriate checks, the school will undertake the necessary checks on their behalf to enable the individual to commence work at the school.